 In keeping with the RIC's obligation to consult, stakeholders are invited to comment on this document.
-Responses to the specific questions asked in this document, and any other issues which respondents believe should be considered by the RIC, should be sent in writing by 4:00 p.m. on July 11, 2018 to:
+All persons wishing to comment are invited to submit their comments.
+Responses should be sent by post, fax or e-mail to:

+Executive Director

-Executive Director Regulated Industries Commission Furness House - 1st & 3rd Floors Cor.
-Wrightson Road and Independence Square Port-of-Spain, Trinidad
+Regulated Industries Commission 37 Wrightson Road Port-of-Spain, Trinidad